platy/Open-Emission-Factors-DB/DATA_GUIDANCE.md

 ### unit

 The unit of an activity used to multiply with this emission factor to calculate emission estimates for the activity.
 This value dictates what kind of activity can be used to calculate emission estimates, with further details in methodology provided in the `description` field or by the `source` as linked.
+Units currently supported can be found at https://docs.climatiq.io/.

-For example:
+Examples:

-- `kg-CO2/km` is kgCO2e emissions produced over distance traveled (in kilometers).
+- `kg-CO2e/km` is kgCO2e emissions produced over distance traveled (in kilometers).
-- `kg-CO2/tkm` is kgCO2e emissions produced per unit of weight (in tonnes) moved a certain distance (in kilometers).
+- `kg-CO2e/tkm` is kgCO2e emissions produced per unit of weight (in tonnes) moved a certain distance (in kilometers).
-- `kgCO2/kWh` is kgCO2e emissions per kilowatt-hour of electricity consumed or expended.
+- `kgCO2e/kWh` is kgCO2e emissions per kilowatt-hour of electricity consumed or expended.

 ### factor